aklivity/zilla/README.md

  - Kubernetes integration

 Please let us know in the [Slack community][community-join] if you have additional suggestions.

-## Background
-Zilla is designed on the fundamental principle that _every data flow is a stream_, and that streams can be composed together to create efficient protocol transformation pipelines.
-This concept of a stream holds at both the network level for communication protocols and also at the application level for data processing.

-Prior to working on Zilla, we were closely involved in the standarization of WebSocket, and helped bring WebSocket to the enterprise by way of a WebSocket gateway that extended the reach of JMS to mobile and web clients.
-Many of the learnings and design decisions incorporated into Zilla stem from running...

 ## Build from source
 ```bash